Make Joomla! CMS Security your #1 Priority

 The fewer extensions your website uses the better, so get rid of those you are not using.

-Before using an extension, browse the Joomla!
+And before using an extension for the first time, browse the Joomla!
 Vulnerable Extension List (or VEL).

 If you value your Joomla! website then protect it.